davelively14/portfolio-bef/_posts/2017-08-13-flatfoot-pt-2.md

 <img src="../assets/img/flatfoot-pt-1/boundaries_backend_focus.png" alt="Figure 3" style="width: 100%">
 <small>**Figure 5.** *Each system needing access to the `backends` table has their own schema.*</small>

-While each of the three `Backend` modules in Figure 5 are schemas that represent data from the same table (`backends`), they only pull fields and associations according to the needs of the system (see Figure 6 below).
+While each of the three `Backend` modules in Figure 5 are schemas that represent data from the same table, they only pull fields and associations according to the needs of the system (see Figure 6 below).
 The `SpadeInspector` system only needs the module name for each backend in order to build the right configuration, while the `Spade` system only needs a few fields available in case users need that data to select a backend for a particular account.
 We are able to deliberately encapsulate our schemas and associations within each system and minimize coupling.

 <img src="../assets/img/flatfoot-pt-1/backend_systems.png" alt="Figure 3" style="width: 100%">
 <small>**Figure 6.** *Backends for each system.*</small>